What is Shiatsu?

 Shiatsu aids a wide range of physical and emotional conditions.
 It can help speed up the body’s natural healing process, promote sleep, reduce muscle tension and aid relaxation.
 Because of its benefits to the immune system and nervous system, Shiatsu is an excellent preventative treatment, and is very useful in stress management.
 It is also a useful complement to conventional medical treatments for more serious diseases.

-To find out how Shiatsu can help you, or to book a free 15-minute consultation in Bath or Tetbury, please call me on 07940 022 851.
+To find out how Shiatsu can help you, or to book a free 15-minute consultation in Bath, Corsham or Tetbury, please call me on 07940 022 851.

 Prevention is better than cure